kimfucious/sakura/README.md

 _This is a work in progress.
 I'll remove this line when I think it's ready for others to use, if they want._

-I cobbled together this template because I could never find a template that did had exactly what I wanted and didn't have a bunch of stuff that I didn't want.
+I cobbled together this template because I could never find a template that did/had exactly what I wanted and didn't have a bunch of stuff that I didn't want.
 I also have strived to keep things as simple as possible, while documenting as best I can, with the right amount of detail, so that anyone can use this template without too much tinkering yet allowing tinkering so that others can make it their own template if so desired.

-Bootstrap and Font Awesome are "built in."
+Bootstrap and Font Awesome are "baked in."
 See notes below for further details on those things.

 ## Installation